Guide to Deep Tech in CEE: Startups, Trends, and Opportunities

 What is Deep Tech?

-Deep tech is a term invented by Swati Chaturvedi, the founder and CEO of online investment platform Propel(x), which matches early-stage Deep Tech startups with investors.
-Deep tech, or deep technology, refers to companies with a business model founded on high-tech engineering or impressive scientific breakthroughs.
+Deep tech is a portmanteau of deep tech, originally coined by the founders and CEO of online investment firm Propel(x) that pairs early-stage Deep Tech startups with investors.
+Deep tech or deep technology is a term that is used to describe a type of companies whose business model is based on the high-tech engineering or amazing scientific discoveries.

 Uber, though it has entirely redefined the taxi market, cannot be termed deep tech, since it borrowed an existing idea (the sharing economy) and developed a platform on a platform using readily available digital technologies.